ghc-proposals/ghc-proposals/proposals/0000-class-scoped-functions.rst

 .. sectnum::
 .. contents::

-GHC has a lack of support for renaming class methods if the class is already public.
+GHC has a lack of support for refactoring of renaming class methods if the class is already public.
 This proposal gives a way how to do this painlessly.

 Motivation